iqbalabd/iqbalabd.github.io/content/Python and PyCons/diversification-is-the-future-psf-2020-en.md

 ### The results

 When the election results was announced, I was in 11th place out of 26 nominees for the four board seats.
-1,151 people were eligable to vote, while those that actually voted was 462 persons.
+1,151 people were eligible to vote, while those that actually voted were 462 persons.
 The elected top four nominees was:

 - [Nina Zakharenko](https://www.python.org/nominations/elections/2020-python-software-foundation-board/nominees/nina-zakharenko/)